frazierumkc/LongbeardCapstone/README.md

 Download and extract zip file

-Open main project folder in command terminal and run the following commands:
+Open main project folder in command terminal and run the following commands (to install dependencies):

 ```
 npm install axios